DanielHauge/TestEX5/README.md

 Tests, can be found in the test folder.
 In IntelliJ, it is quite easy to distinguish between tests in the same suit.
 So to put in the Logger.info command wasn't realy neccesary for me.
 But i did it anyway for good meassure.
 Can be seen below.
 [![https://gyazo.com/886d927a70298d1d409ab4445a5b927d](https://i.gyazo.com/886d927a70298d1d409ab4445a5b927d.png)](https://gyazo.com/886d927a70298d1d409ab4445a5b927d)

 After getting familiar with the test codes, i most admit the data driven approach is very nice.
-It basicly takes all files within the folder, and itterate thought them and using a property file to state the answers.
+It basicly takes all testscases within the file, and itterate thought them and using a property file to state the answers.
 This test would essentially not need any rewriting for new pictures/ new data.
 If just providing with new pictures and property file.
 However, as it is now, it will not state which images it is having a hard time with.
 This is an issue to pinpoint where the recognizer is having a hard time.
 The second test only succeds, because it is only expected to succed 53 of the times.
-Depending on the end goal, this should bechanged.
+Depending on the end goal, this should be changed.
 If we assume we want 100% or so close you can define it as 100%, we should test each individual image and have them all pass.
 To achive this, parameterized testing can be used.

 #### Fixing the tests
-Since i'm lazy.
-I'm using the JUnit.jupiter.params library with Csv as source.
+I'm using the JUnit.jupiter.params library with CsvFile as source.
 I've used this site as a good reference: https://blog.codefx.org/libraries/junit-5-parameterized-tests/.
 I quickly just replaced all '=' signs with a comma, and renamed the file extension to .csv.
-And did the following code:
+And wrote the following code:

 ```java
 @ParameterizedTest(name = "{0}")